k4sh4n1/research/pre-proposal draft notes.md

 Structural engineers rarely dive into finance, but when they do, they would make a real impact, like Didier Sornette [@sornette_wiki].

 Financial industry has been using physical models to effectively figure out the financial behavior.
-But now, is financial industry far ahead?
-If so, can structural engineers catch up and learn from financial industry?
+But now, can it be the other way around?
+Can structural engineers learn from financial industry?

 ## Long-term vs short-term